Search results for "moodle"

 To help with your study requirements, you may find a visit to the QE Shop is useful.
 It is next to the Library and sells stationery at very competitive prices.
 The shop is open at break and lunchtimes.

-The College is proud of the ILT resources that are available for both students and staff.
-Every classroom has a digital projector, computer and access to the Internet, to the College’s network and to Moodle, the College’s Virtual Learning Environment.
-Moodle enables staff and students to access learning materials and resources from any computer connected to the Internet, in College or at home.
+The College is proud of the ILT (Information and Learning Technology) resources that are available for both students and staff.
+Every classroom has a digital projector, computer and access to the Internet, the College’s network and its Virtual Learning Environment.
+Moodle, the Virtual Learning Environment, enables staff and students to access learning materials and resources from any computer connected to the Internet, at College or at home.

 It is open each weekday from 8.30am for quiet study.